MMGameslogo MMGames

-What do you call naming a memory that stores numerical values?
+What do you call naming the memory where numbers are stored?

-What do you call storing a number in the above location?
+What do you call storing numbers in a specific location?

-What do you call increasing the value of the above location by 1?
+What do you call increasing the numbers at the aforementioned location by one?

-How would the following program appear when executed?
+How will the program be displayed when executed?

 #include <stdio.h>